 If it is too late and your capacitors have already suffered heat damage, check to see if your equipment is under warranty.
 If it is still under warranty then contact your OEM to see about repairs.
 If it is no longer under warranty, then contact your trusted repair center to get your equipment back up and running.
 If you do not have a trusted repair center, try this handy Repair Guide.

-About the Author: ACS Industrial Services is an independent industrial electronic repair center providing repairs for all types of industrial electronic equipment and most all manufacturers including circuit board repairs, logic board repairs, industrial power supplies, repairs for variable frequency drives, servo motors, CNC equipment, encoders, monitors and touchscreens, test equipment, light curtains, and much more.
+About the Author: ACS Industrial Services is an independent industrial electronic repair center providing repairs for all types of industrial electronic equipment and most all manufacturers including circuit board repairs, logic board repairs, industrial power supplies, repairs for variable frequency drives, servo motors, CNC equipment, encoders, monitors and touchscreens, test equipment, and much more.
 Rush Service is available and a comprehensive 2-Year Warranty covers most repairs.
 The customer service team is available to answer your questions and help solve your industrial electronic repair problems.
 You can reach them by calling 800-605-6419 or going to www.acsindustrial.com.